putneydm/david_site_jekyll/test/_posts/2016/October/2016-10-27-only-choice-is-no-choice.markdown

 Yet people do.
 Put nicely, politics causes people to lose perspective on the problems with their own candidate.
 Or, put less delicately, politics makes people stupid.

-Politics creates a situation in which we literally should not trust ourselves.
-Wisdom, thought, experience, rationality -- all gone.
-People at a political rally jumping up and down and waving signs are all so sure they are right.
-But how, really, can they know?
-We're at the end of a 230-year tradition of people jumping up and down with signs at political rallies, sure they were right while quite often being completely wrong.

-Making matters worse, winning is equated with being correct.
-At best it is two lions and an antelope voting over who gets eaten for dinner.

-Politics is simply not a home for rational thought.
-But irrationality -- which we have in spades this year -- is not enough reason to forego voting.

 The American political system is at its heart transactional.
 The candidate gets what he or she wants by convincing a sufficient amount of people that they'll actually get what they want.
 Clinton or Trump will get the power, prestige and a place in the history books by being president.
 Even if we get a tax break or a social program or legalized marriage between cats and dogs, it's hard not to argue the winning candidate gets the better deal in the long run.

 {% if page.quote %}